 Over the past 15 years, a significant “transparency gap” has developed between the investment treaty arbitration and international commercial arbitration regimes.
 With increasing frequency in investment treaty cases, the public is provided with some form of access to documents and hearings as well as opportunities for participation through written amicus submissions; only to a very limited extent have such developments occurred within the international commercial arbitration regime.

-This chapter examines whether the existing transparency gap between the two regimes should be maintained.
-To evaluate that transparency gap, this chapter analyzes the respective regimes in light of three factors: (i) the nature of the public interest; (ii) the role of confidentiality; and (iii) the role of party autonomy.
+This chapter examines whether the existing transparency gap should be maintained, considering three factors: (i) the nature of the public interest; (ii) the role of confidentiality; and (iii) the role of party autonomy.

-With a view to increasing the public availability of commercial arbitration awards, this chapter proposes three alternative models for rulemaking: (i) a default rule model (which — absent party agreement to keep awards confidential — would require publication of redacted versions of awards), (ii) a modified mandatory rule model (which would track the ICSID approach of publishing, at a minimum, excerpts of the legal reasoning in each award), and (iii) a mandatory rule model (which would track recent investment treaty practice, requiring publication of awards subject to redaction of protected information).
+With a view to increasing the public availability of commercial arbitration awards, this chapter proposes three alternative models for rulemaking: (i) a default rule model, (ii) a modified mandatory rule model, and (iii) a mandatory rule model.

 Keywords: commercial arbitration, investment arbitration, investment treaty arbitration, transparency, confidentiality, amicus, party autonomy